weihonglwh/SC1015-Titanic-Analysis/README.md

 ## Takeaways from Project🛍️

-- Usage of upscaling to reduce bias in decision
+- Usage of upsampling to reduce bias in decision
 - Random Forest and SVM
 - Hyperparameter Tuning
 - Usage of GitHub